freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 300.1

-Changes not staged, I should have expected that.
+Changes not staged.
 Check the `diff` quick.

 #### HINTS